Force over Distance: Chapter 18

 “I wouldn’t call them poetic,” Young muttered, looking away.

-“They had a certain momentum that was trending heavily that way.”
+“They had a momentum trending heavily that way.”

 “Uh, okay, well, I’ll take your word for it, I guess.”
 Young cleared his throat.
 “So what happened between you and Telford?”

 “I confess I wasn’t feeling very well disposed toward him after the episode you witnessed.
-We didn’t see one another until he gated out to Icarus after you finally got around to refusing the command.”
+We didn’t see one another until he gated to Icarus after y’finally got around t’refusing the command.”

 “I meant before,” Young said quietly.
-He knew he should stay quiet, but he was unsettled and frustrated and unsure about nearly everything.
-And so— “You guys seemed pretty close.”
+He knew he should stay quiet, but he was unsettled and frustrated and unsure about everything.
+And so— “You two seemed pretty close.”

-“Well, I followed him to a godforsaken underground alien lab and let him experiment on me,” Rush said dryly.
+“Well, I followed him to a godforsaken underground alien lab and let him experiment on me,” Rush said, dry and unimpressed.
 “It’s what I do with all my favorite people.
 Chloe and I had a notable experience in an alien lab, y’know.
-Arguably this improbable little heart-to-heart we’re currently engaged in is a direct consequence of another foray into—”
+Arguably this improbable little heart-to-heart we’re currently engaged in is a direct consequence of yet another foray into—”

 “Were you sleeping with him?”
 Young asked.

 Rush stared at him.
-The scientist’s thoughts spiraled up in on themselves.
+The scientist’s thoughts spiraled in on themselves.

 “Interesting,” Rush said coolly.
 “So that’s your first fuckin’ thought, is it?”